Benefits Of Apple Cider Vinegar For Hair Loss & How To Use It

 - May Boost Hair Follicle Growth

-Poor blood circulation to the hair follicles could inhibit hair growth (7).
+(7).
 Some believe that apple cider vinegar may improve blood circulation.
-The antibacterial properties of apple cider vinegar may help cleanse the scalp and the hair follicles.
-This may promote hair growth.
+The antibacterial properties of apple cider vinegar may help cleanse the scalp hair roots, and follicles.
+This may promote hair regrowth.

 - May Boost Hair Shine